brunilda-sa/PublicPage/index.md

 ### Notebooks
 Below the notebooks associated to this project.
 You will find all details about the results and code.
 *   [BaseLine Approach Notebook](https://nbviewer.jupyter.org/github/brunilda-sa/multilabel_classification/blob/master/Capstone_BaselineAndSecondApproach.ipynb)
 *   [Second Approach Notebook](https://nbviewer.jupyter.org/github/brunilda-sa/multilabel_classification/blob/master/Capstone_BaselineAndSecondApproach.ipynb)
 *   [Third Approach Notebook](https://nbviewer.jupyter.org/github/brunilda-sa/multilabel_classification/blob/master/Capstone_ThirdApproach.ipynb)

-## My upcoming Project
+## Next Project
 ### Summary
-> This project is currntly work in progress and is next to be published.
+> This project is currently work in progress and is next to be published.

 ### Notebooks
-> This project is currntly work in progress and is next to be published.
+> This project is currently work in progress and is next to be published.